oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-cloud-native/helidon-cloud-native.md

 ### End of the lab
 You have finished all the labs in this initial section **A. Helidon**.

+If you wich you can now do the [optional labs in the Helidon section](../Helidon-labs.md)

-You can now start working on Section [B. Using Docker](../../Docker/DockerLabs.md)
+If you don;t want to do those labs then if you are doing the full set of labs you can now start working on Section [B. Using Docker](../../Docker/DockerLabs.md)